python4mpia/python4mpia/installation/python_install.rst

   pip.exe install http://stsdas.stsci.edu/astrolib/coords-0.37.tar.gz

 ..
-Admonition:: What is pip and easy_install and distribute and setuptools?!
+Admonition:: What is pip and easy_install and distribute and setuptools?

    Things can appear very confusing if you start installing packages on your own and looking through various projects and installation